 It should be noted that a Precedent H could be revised downwards as well as upwards, and so you should bear in mind any arguments to be made by the other side before making any application for an updated Budget.

-What Constitutes a Significant Development?
+What Constitutes a Significant Development in Costs Budgeting?

 Before proceeding with any application for a Budget Variation Notice (Precedent T), previous decisions as to how the Costs Budget was originally approved should be considered.
 The binding Precedent H which was previously approved will need to be shown to be incapable of befitting the change in circumstances.
 Seeking to update the Budget due to a failure to adequately forecast costs in the first instance is not a sufficient reason to fulfil the legal principle of amending the Precedent H.